nathhB/nbnet/README.md

 after including the nbnet header in the same source file where you defined `NBNET_IMPL`.

-nbnet uses two slightly different APIs, one for client code and the other one for server code, you have to use a pair of macros to let nbnet know what API to use: `NBN_GAME_CLIENT` and `NBN_GAME_SERVER`.
-What you want to do is define the former when compiling your client code and the later when compiling your server code, with gcc it would look something like:

-`gcc -DNBN_GAME_CLIENT client.c -o client`

-`gcc -DNBN_GAME_SERVER server.c -o server`

 nbnet does not provide any logging capacibilities so you have to provide your own using a bunch of macros:

 ```